Guide to the Carte Vitale Health Insurance Card in France

 How Much Does a Carte Vitale Cost?

 Great news for foreign nationals: applying for a Carte Vitale is free!
 Whether you’re an EU citizen or a non-EU expat, you can obtain your Carte Vitale at no cost as long as you meet the eligibility criteria and provide the necessary documentation.
-This makes accessing the French healthcare system more accessible and hassle-free for everyone.
+This makes accessing the French healthcare system easier and less hassle for everyone.

 The Application Process

-• Documentation: Common documents required include a passport, residency permit, proof of address and employment or student status.
+- Documentation: Common documents required include a passport, a residency permit, proof of address, and employment or student status.

 Exceptions